araalinetworks/api/doc/source/guide_lenses.rst

 Enforce Lens.

 .. tabs::
-   .. code-tab:: bash Command Line
+   .. code-tab:: sh Command Line

         # "i" to insert at cursor, "a" for after cursor, and "o" for line above cursor
         # input the following